AnthonyCamil/MyLiveStats/README.md

 The project was based on the idea to allow anyone to be able to view the live stats of a baseball game if they can't be at the game.
 Someone who is at the game can interact with 3 buttons to add scores to each team as well as change the inning.
 We also though it was important to add a chat function to the app.
 Allowing for users to communicate with each other right from the app.

 The project was built off of a sample project from the [AWS AppSync page](https://aws.amazon.com/appsync/), **Serverless Web App Real-Time Data Broadcasting**, found in section "Use Cases->Real Time Colaboration->Databroadcasting".
 More information on the sample project can be found in the article [here](https://medium.com/open-graphql/aws-appsync-serverless-graphql-real-time-reference-architecture-19b16f5e9b93).
-A link to the the github page with the sameple code can be found [here](https://github.com/aws-samples/appsync-refarch-realtime).
+A link to the the github page with the sample code can be found [here](https://github.com/aws-samples/appsync-refarch-realtime).

 ### Quicklinks
 - [Overview](#overview)